mbevand/florida-covid19-line-list-data/README.md

 Limitations: it is likely our technique does not always accurately identify the date of death.
-For example FDOH could be updating the line list many days after the death occured.
+For example FDOH could be updating the line list many days after the death occured (contributing to the long tail.)
 Furthermore, there are data quality issues in the `EventDate` column of the FDOH line list, meaning this date does not always accurately reflect the date of onset.

 ## Heatmap of age over time